MESYETI/ArkasEngine/README.md

   (Note: textures do not work when maps are loaded with this command, will be fixed when the resource manager is added)
 - `dl-map <MAP NAME>` - Saves the current loaded map as `MAP NAME` in the `maps` folder
+- `help` - Shows a list of commands

 ## Graphics backends
 ### Implemented